 Wisconsin Lake Superior Scenic Byway

 This 70-mile route follows the southern shoreline of Lake Superior along the Bayfield Peninsula, passing through charming harbor towns, historic fishing villages, small farms and orchards.
 Take in views of forests, pristine sandy beaches, bluff tops, waterfalls, majestic lighthouses and the sparkling blue waters of Lake Superior, Apostle Islands National Lakeshore and Gaylord Nelson Wilderness Area.
 Other highlights include Brule River State Forest and Amnicon Falls State Park.
 American presidents and generals enjoyed the beauty, trout fishing and serenity of Wisconsin at Cedar Island Lodge also known as “the Summer White House,” located in the state forest.

-Chippewa Falls to Cornell
+Group-friendly activities from Chippewa Falls to Cornell

 This 24-mile drive on Highway 178, hugging the north shore of the Chippewa River, is bookended by two scenic state parks: Lake Wissota to the south and Brunet Island to the north.
 Chippewa Falls, just southwest of manmade Lake Wissota, abounds with group-friendly attractions, including the Chippewa Falls Museum of Industry & Technology, which spotlights local industries like supercomputing, packaging and footwear manufacturing.